-Make sure that a friend or family member can drive you home from your surgery.
+Make sure that a friend or family member can drive you home from your appointment.
 You should also make sure that you have everything you need to recover at home.

 Following nasal surgery, your doctor gives you aftercare instructions.
-When you get home, take at least a day or two to rest and recover.
+When you get home, take a day or two to rest and recover.

-In most cases, you should be able to get back to your regular activities within a few days, although you should avoid strenuous physical activity for a week or two.
+In most cases, you should be able to get back to your regular activities within a few days, although you should avoid strenuous physical activity for around a week.
 It’s common to have some swelling, congestion, and bloody drainage for five to seven days after surgery.

-Despite the drainage and congestion, you should avoid blowing your nose after nasal surgery.
+Despite the drainage and congestion, you should avoid blowing your nose for at least 24 hours after nasal surgery.
 Your doctor may recommend that you sleep with your head elevated to reduce drainage and discomfort.